University College policies

 - credit awarded by postsecondary schools for noncredit courses, workshops and seminars offered by other postsecondary schools as part of continuing education programs

-A student wishing to transfer to ASU who feels they have been unjustly denied credit for transfer courses may appeal by completing the Transfer Appeal Petition.
+A student wishing to transfer to ASU who feels they have been unjustly denied credit for transfer courses may appeal by completing the Transfer Credits and Other Petitions form.

-Students wishing to repeat courses and possibly replace prior course grades must follow the repeat/replace policy stated in the University Student Services Manual regarding the number of credit hours that can be repeated and the types of courses that are eligible for a grade replacement.
+Students wishing to repeat courses and possibly replace prior course grades must follow the Repeat/Replace Policy stated in university policy SSM 203-06 regarding the number of credit hours that can be repeated and the types of courses that are eligible for a grade replacement.

 All prerequisites for the course must be met with the required grades before submitting the petition to enroll in a course for the third time or more (even if registration has previously been permitted without them).
 Students may not repeat a course for a third time or more if they have passed the course with a "C" grade or higher.
 Approval to retake a course does not imply that enrollment in a class after the drop/add deadline is permitted or that the student may register for a class section that is already full.